Surprising Side Effects of Too Much Marijuana, Say Experts

 Mental Health Issues

 "If you have a mental health condition, use marijuana with caution," advises the Mayo Clinic.
 "Marijuana use might worsen manic symptoms in people who have bipolar disorder.
 If used frequently, marijuana might increase the risk of depression or worsen depression symptoms."
-And to get through life at your healthiest, don't miss The #1 Cause of Diabetes, According to Doctors.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.